SketchedDoughnut/lynxy/docs/pypi/PyPi_info.md

 ***

-Lynxy is a client system coded in Python for ease of communication.
-It allows for easy set up for connecting machines to each other, as well as providing a lot of extra features.
+Lynxy is a synchronous client communcation system, allowing two Lynxy clients to communicate with each other.

 Check out the [Github](https://github.com/SketchedDoughnut/lynxy) to learn more!